Dwarf-Community/Dwarf/README.md

 `pip install django redis psycopg2 discord.py`
 After you've done that, start a new Django project in a directory of your choice as follows:
 `django-admin startproject project-name`
-(Replace project-name with the name of your project, e.g. dwarfproject, mybot or mysite.)
+(Replace project-name with the name of your project, e.g. dwarfproject, mybot or mysite.
+Do NOT name it dwarf, though.)
 This will create the folder structure of your Django project.
 Now you can download Dwarf by going to your project directory (`cd project-name`) and issueing the following (use Git Bash for this if you're on Windows):
 `git clone https://github.com/Dwarf-Community/dwarf`
 `cd dwarf`
 `git submodule update --init --recursive --remote`